Pier1965/WebRadioEn/README.md

 process.
 This latter can been performed relying on VS code and the Platformio plugin:
 - platformio.ini (set the esp32 model);
 - include/gpio.h (for different pinout configuration);
-- include/define.h (change OLED dimensions and pinout);
+- include/define.h (change OLED dimensions and pinout, enable use of NEXTION touch);
 - nclude/ir_butt.h (setting the IR remote control);
 - include/preproDefine.h (to set debug option);
 - include/GlobalVar.h (to set a different ntp server);